MindFreedom - Fighting Back Against Human Rights Abuses in the Mental Health System

-People forced into psychiatry are overwhelmingly innocent people, very few are criminals, yet these innocent people lose more human rights than even a criminal loses in a prison.
-Losing the right to have a say over what goes into their own body, forced psychiatry is often described by many survivors of it as a form of biological rape.
+People forced into psychiatry are overwhelmingly innocent people, very few are criminals, yet these law abiding people lose more human rights than even a convicted criminal loses in a super-max prison.
+Those targeted for forced psychiatry lose the right to own their own body.
+Forced psychiatry is often described by many survivors of it, as being experienced as a kind of biological rape.
 These practices are not 'help', they are human rights abuses.
 Forced psychiatry represents dehumanizing the most distressed and overwhelmed individuals in society, during their weakest moments of life.
 In mistaking violence for 'help that people need' we as a society have committed atrocities for too long against those who are at their weakest.
 Forced psychiatry often drives people to suicide, traumatizes people for life, and crushes their sense of humanity and dignity.
 There are better ways to help.
 And if you take the time to thoroughly explore the MindFreedom website you will learn about the growing movement that fosters innovative alternative approaches to these problems.

 What does forced psychiatry look like?
-The video below depicts a forced injection against a defenseless teenage girl who was in custody of the Canadian government.
+The video below shows a forced injection being carried out against a defenseless teenage girl who was in custody of the Canadian government.
 This is the brutal reality of forcing this brand of 'help' on people.
-Treating their bodies like that of an animal, to be forcibly injected with drugs, with complete disregard for that person's basic human right to bodily integrity.
+Treating the bodies of detainees like toxic waste dumps, to be forcibly injected with drugs, with complete disregard for that person's basic human right to bodily integrity.
 Viewer discretion is advised, extremely graphic:

 Below in another video a recent protest for human rights in response to the annual drug-company-money-soaked conference by the psychiatric profession.
 In New York in 2014, members of MindFreedom and other allied survivors of the mental health system reminded the world that they will not give up the fight for equality in the face of the psychiatric profession's 'involuntary help', violence and dehumanization.

 Below, the founder of MindFreedom, 35 year community leader and survivor of forced psychiatry David Oaks, gives a speech in Philadelphia calling for nonviolent revolution in the mental health system.